gotthardp/lorawan-server/doc/Installation.md

 bin/lorawan-server
 ```

+By default the database directory `Mnesia.lorawan@*` and the `log` files are
+stored in the `lorawan-server` directory you created.
+If you want to store the
+run-time information to another directory, set the `LORAWAN_HOME` environment
+variable.

 The lorawan-server can be started in background as a daemon.
 On Linux systems with systemd you should:
  * Unpack the binary release to `/usr/lib/lorawan-server`
  * Copy `bin/lorawan-server.service` to `/lib/systemd/system`
  * Create a dedicated user by `useradd --home-dir /var/lib/lorawan-server --create-home lorawan`
  * Start the server by `systemctl start lorawan-server`

+This will put the database and the logs into `/var/lib/lorawan-server`.

 ### Using the Binary Release on Windows